Fomode3D/Documentation/node.md

 ### Response
 Code 200: OK, operation was performed well.<br/>
-Code different than 200 indicates an error.
-Please, refer to the node's codes list for the details.
+Code different to 200 indicates an error.
+Please refer to the node's code list for details.

 * Number of contractors
 * Vector of payment possibilities